KatayR/KatayR/README.md

  - Live sensor plot graphs
 ```

 Those mobile and Windows apps will be released to public in Q1 2024.
-Then I want to go back to native Android Development because _Android itself excites me the most_!
+Then I may go back to native Android Development because _Android itself excites me the most_!

 https://www.linkedin.com/in/rasit-arslan/